yacin-hamdi/EESOB/README.md

 # EESOD
-Electronics and Embedded System for Object Detection Dataset
+Electronics and Embedded System for Object Detection